pry/pry/wiki/Customizing-pry.md

 ---------------

-Pry supports customization of the input, the output, the commands, the hooks, the prompt, and 'print' (the "P" in REPL).
+Pry supports customization of the input, the output, the commands, the hooks, the prompt, and the 'print' object (the "P" in REPL).

 Global customization, which applies to all Pry sessions, is done through invoking class accessors on the `Pry` class, the accessors